racka98/Lenovo-Thinkpad-T450-T450s-Hackintosh-Guide-Opencore/README.md

 Once you have verifed that your machine boots properly without any issues as described in the "What Works section", proceed to do the following

 ### 1. Disable Verbose mode (the black screen with logs on boot up)
-In config.plist, navigate to NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82 -> boot-args and delete only the '-v' argument
+In Config.plist, navigate to NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82 -> boot-args and delete only the '-v' argument

 ### 2. Disable AppleDebug and ApplePanic
-In the config.plist, naviaget to Misc -> Debug and change both AppleDebug and ApplePanic to False (NO)
+In the Config.plist, naviaget to Misc -> Debug and change both AppleDebug and ApplePanic to False (NO)

 You can also disable the boot picker screen so that you boot straight to th Apple logo by setting ShowPicker under Misc -> Boot to False (NO)